 - Check under which terms and conditions the data is shared.
 Make sure that there is a licence, and that the licence gives you permission to do what you intend to.

 - Check whether there is sufficient metadata to enable data reuse.
 Some types of data can be straightforward to reuse (e.g. genome data), while other may require extensive metadata to interpret and reuse (e.g. gene expression experiment data).

-- If the data has been updated, make sure to document which version of the data you are using.
+- If the data you are reusing has been updated, make sure to document which version of the data you are using.
 Also consider what impact the changes may have on your results.

-- Cite the data properly.
-Include a persistent identifier (such as a DOI) in the citation if there is one.
+- Cite the data properly by include a persistent identifier (such as a DOI) in the citation, if there is one.

-- Identifiers: how to use identifiers for research data.
+How to use identifiers for research data.
+Licensing

 How to record information about data provenance.
 Data quality